Credit Suisse Investments

-Since 2014 Credit Suisse has issued financing of several billion USD to some of the main companies involved both in Alberta tar sands extraction and in carrying tar sands oil via pipeline out of Alberta (Ran, Funding Tar Sands ; Bank Track, Banking on climate change, 2019).
+Since 2014 Credit Suisse has financed some of the main companies involved both in Alberta tar sands extraction and in carrying tar sands oil via pipeline out of Alberta with over one billion US dollars (RAN, Funding Tar Sands ; Bank Track, Banking on climate change, 2019).

 Please note : the extraction of this ‘extreme’ energy implies:

 - violation of the rights of indigenous communities